-(a) Includes all batch transactions, LVSS, SWIFT, Austraclear and cash transfers.
+(a) Includes all batch transactions, LVSS, SWIFT, Austraclear, cash transfers

 (b) During winter these transactions are not able to be settled after 6.30 pm.
 During summer these transactions can settle until 8.30 pm.
+Property settlement batches include the ASX Financial Settlements Batch and the PEXA Batch.
+Source: RBA

 There are also restrictions on the types of payments that can settle in the RITS evening settlement session.
-Only 'evening agreed' settlement participants, as defined in the RITS Regulations, can participate fully in the evening settlement session from 5.15 pm onwards.32 Consequently, to allow the settlement of remaining queued transactions at the end of the day session there is a 45-minute settlement close session.
+Only 'evening agreed' settlement participants, as defined in the RITS Regulations, can participate fully in the evening settlement session from 5.15 pm onwards.30 Consequently, to allow the settlement of remaining queued transactions at the end of the day session there is a 45-minute settlement close session.
 At the end of the settlement close session at 5.15 pm, any remaining queued payments that are not flagged as being 'evening eligible' are removed from the queue.